dustinpfister/blog_posts/_posts/threejs-object3d-type.md

 ### The source code examples here are on Github

 The source code examples that I am writing about here can be found in my [test threejs Github repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-object3d-type).
-This is also where I am keeping the source code examples that I am writing about for all my other various posts on threejs, so there is a whole lot of code examples to look at for what it is worth.
+This is also where I am keeping the source code examples that I am writing about for all [my other various posts on threejs](/categories/three-js/), so there is a whole lot of code examples to look at for what it is worth.

 ### Version Numbers matter with threejs

 The version of threejs that I was using when I first wrote this post was r135, and the version that I used last time I came around to edit this post was r146.
+Threejs is a javaScript library that moves very fast in terms of the rate at which major code breaking changes are made.
+Each revision that is put out might contain major code breaking changes actually so be sore to always check what version number you are using when working with random code examples using threejs on the open internet.

 ## 1 - Some Basic examples of the type property